vmware-archive/pop/docs/source/topics/dyne_name.rst

 The Dynamic Names system in `pop` is used to implement part of the app merging system.
-When you think of app merging you should think of it as coming from 2 separate directions, once direction is the ability to merge many apps together into a larger app.
-But the other angle of app merging it to allow for external applications to extend your own subsystems.
+When you think of app merging you should think of it as coming from 2 separate directions, once direction is the ability to merge many apps together into a larger app, this is called *horizontal app merging*.
+But the other angle of app merging it to allow for external applications to extend your own subsystems, this is called *vertical app merging*.

 Think of it this way, you define a system that detects information about a server, but you don't want to have to build in support for all the specifics that could be discovered